mwlon/pcodec/README.md

 This rust library compresses and decompresses sequences of numerical data very well.
-It currently only supports the `i64` data type.
+It currently supports the following data types: `i32`, `i64`, `u32`, `u64`.
+Floating point and timestamp support may come soon in the future.
 For natural data, it typically compresses down to files 25-40% smaller than ones produced by `gzip -9`, and decompresses several times faster.